ahf/tor-win32/README.markdown

 ### Building Tor

-This Git repository contains a `Makefile` which includes rules for downloading and building cross compiled versions of the dependencies of Tor that is needed to run a minimal version of Tor.
+This Git repository contains a `Makefile` which contains rules for downloading and building cross compiled versions of the dependencies of Tor.
 This includes `libevent` and `openssl`.
-We currently do not enable Zstd and LZMA compression support in the cross compiled version of Tor that are build using this method, but please submit a pull request to this repository if you add support for additional feature dependencies in the `Makefile`.
+We currently do not enable Zstd and LZMA compression support in the cross compiled version of Tor that is build using this method, but please submit a pull request to this repository if you add support for additional feature dependencies in the `Makefile`.

-To fetch and build the dependencies of Tor and Tor itself run:
+To fetch and cross compile the dependencies of Tor and Tor itself run:

     $ git clone https://github.com/ahf/tor-win32.git
     $ cd tor-win32
     $ make

-If nothing failed during compilation, you should by now have a `tor.exe` in the `src/tor/src/or/`directory.
+If nothing failed during compilation, you should now have a `tor.exe` in the `src/tor/src/or/`directory.
 Verify that it is actually a 32-bit Windows binary using `file`: